trilitech/tezos-developer-docs/docs/unity/calling-contracts.md

 }
 ```

-## Calling EVM contracts
+## Calling Etherlink contracts

-Like Tezos contracts, EVM smart contracts have functions that clients can call.
+Like Tezos contracts, Etherlink smart contracts have functions that clients can call.
-To call an EVM smart contract, you need:
+To call an Etherlink smart contract, you need:

 - Its address
 - The entrypoint to call